Immigrant with criminal record assaults Border Patrol agent with lawnmower blade: officials

 The window shattered and the agent was cut on her face and arm by both the blade and broken glass.
 Still, officials said, she pursued the suspect.

-Other agents joined in he chase.
-Gomez-Reyes was taken into custody.
+Other agents joined in the chase resulting Gomez-Reyes' arrest.

 NIELSEN: ICE GIVING PREGNANCY TESTS TO MIRANT GIRLS AS YOUNG AS 10 AFTER DANGEROUS JOURNEY TO BORDER